Budgeting Tips for Students — Living on Limited Income Without Crashing

 For most students, three categories dominate the budget: housing (40–50%), food (20–25%), and transportation (5–15%).
 Cutting any of these by 10% saves more than cutting entertainment by 50%.

-Transportation: Walking and biking are free.
-Campus shuttles are usually free.
+On transportation: walking and biking are free.
+Campus shuttles are free at most U.S. universities.
 Owning a car at college costs $300–$700 a month all-in (insurance, fuel, maintenance, parking) — a number that surprises most students who haven't run it.

 Tip 7 — build an emergency fund, even tiny